Click this link to check out the G62 LoRaWAN on the Digital Matter Website.

 - 32 digit session keys FNwkSIntKey, SNwkSIntKey, NwkSEncKey, and AppSKey, on LoRaWAN 1.1

 ABP allows a LoRaWAN device to connect without exchanging the usual join request and join response, which can save on downlink bandwidth, and allow the device to work when downlink reception is difficult.
 However, in LoRaWAN 1.0, the ABP mechanism is somewhat problematic.
 It either suffers from a lack of security (if you configure your device to reset it's uplink frame counts when it resets), or difficulty with configuration (if you don't reset the frame counts, and are in a region requiring dynamic channel configuration).
 These issues are fixed in the LoRaWAN 1.1 specification, but since the fix negates the chief advantage of ABP by requiring some downlink traffic, we recommend OTAA.

 How The G62 Locates

 The G62 uses 3 sources of data to determine when it is in-trip (or the asset is in use).
 These are:

-- External voltage - "Run detect" trips based on the external voltage input going above/below certain thresholds
+- External voltage - 'Run detect' trips are based on the external voltage input crossing thresholds

 Each of these can be enabled or disabled separately, or be used together.
 Be aware that a source must end a trip before another can start a new one.
 During a trip, the G62 will periodically send position updates at the rate set in the parameters.
 Runtime and odometer readings will also be incremented while in a trip.